Since this review was published, newer models have been released.

-As you brush there are fading blue sections on screen that do act for encouragement and at times the app gets it right, encouraging you to spend more time here and there with a mix of praise and positive feedback.
+As you brush there are fading blue sections on-screen that do act for encouragement and at times the app gets it right, encouraging you to spend more time here and there with a mix of praise and positive feedback.

 I found myself at times, spending more time cleaning my teeth (this is a good thing to a point) to try and ensure I got all areas of the mouth.
-However in doing so, due to the app not registering the areas quite correctly, ended up spending more time in certain areas of the mouth than others.
+However, in doing so, due to the app not registering the areas quite correctly, I ended up spending more time in certain areas of the mouth than others.
 This resulted in the app thinking I had done a splendid job when I know I had not.

-For those who know they have bad habits could use this combination for a few weeks to learn, understand and perfect their clean, but I see very few really committing to this and using everyday.
+For those who know they have bad habits could use this combination for a few weeks to learn, understand and perfect their clean, but I see very few committing to this and using everyday.

-Even with my desire to make it work it has taken over a week to get close and I still don’t find it perfect.
-From that I feel that for most the effort for the reward is too high.
+Even with my desire to make it work, it has taken over a week to get close and I still don’t find it perfect.
+From that, I feel that for most the effort for the reward is too high.

-This is perhaps not how Oral-B envisaged or planned the usage, but there is only advantage to be gained from using it occasionally than not at all.
+This is perhaps not how Oral-B envisaged or planned the usage, but there is only advantages to be gained from using it occasionally than not at all.
 Even a few times a week it reminds you and helps perfect your brushing habits.

 The good news is the brush store your clean history for the last 20 cleans so you can still retain a lot of data even if you do not use the app all that regularly.
 The best data will be for those who use the app all the time.

 If you are to look closely at the Genius Pro 8000 there have been seen some improvements in comparison to the Pro 7000 which it supersedes.